What's the issue?

-As of March 2019, Tax Inspectors Without Borders has helped recover USD 445 million in additional tax revenues for host administrations since 2015.
-Every $1 spent on TIWB leads to $100 in additional revenue.
+As of December 2019, Tax Inspectors Without Borders has helped recover USD 480 million in additional tax revenues for host administrations since 2015.
+On average, every $1 spent on TIWB leads to $100 in additional revenue.

 Tax Inspectors Without Borders has been a game changer for all sides.
 It has built the skills and competencies of tax auditors and increased their ability to process audits more effectively.
 But the value of these programmes goes beyond recovered money.
 It bolsters international co-operation and helps build a fairer world economy.
 Businesses benefit from a more predictable fiscal climate and tax certainty.

 So far 16 partner countries have sent tax officials to countries and jurisdictions requesting audit assistance programmes under Tax Inspectors Without Borders.
 This includes a growing number of South-South initiatives, in which emerging economies with strong auditing capacity are sharing their expertise with regional neighbours.
 The initiative works closely with key partners, such as the Forum on Tax Administration (FTA), a consortium of over 53 leading tax administrations worldwide, the African Tax Administrations Forum (ATAF), the European Commission and the World Bank Group (WBG).